 4. Community Clouds

-Community clouds are commonly shared among businesses within the same industry.
-They work essentially as private clouds but shared among a handful of companies.
-This model allows for a multi-tenant environment that reduces the high cost of infrastructure and software for private clouds.
-Each community solution is jointly managed by members of the various businesses that utilize it.
-Community clouds can be housed on-premises, such as in a shared industrial building or at a chosen data center.
+While the first three cloud solutions are the most common, there is a fourth option: community clouds.
+This solution is commonly used by businesses within the same industry.
+They work essentially as private clouds, but they are shared among a handful of companies.
+This model creates a multi-tenant environment similar to that of a public cloud.
+You share the cloud and its resources with other companies, but you also share the cost.
+This reduces the high cost of infrastructure and software that come with private clouds.
+The members of the business that use the community cloud jointly manage it.
+Community clouds can be housed on-site, such as in a shared industrial building, or at a data center.

 - Much cheaper than a single organization private solution